acdcjunior/acdcjunior.github.io/_posts/2017-07-25-when-to-write-unit-tests-integration-or-end-to-end-tests.md

 Why should you write tests at all, then?

-I believe a team won't miss tests when they don't mind the occasional bug and are not used to doing refactoring.
+Some reasons justify why some teams don't miss tests.
+If they don't mind the occasional bug and are not used to doing refactoring are examples.

-What those points indicate?
+What do those points indicate?

 For one, it tells us the team is not worried about being fast consistently.
-(It does want to go fast, but only when it matters, and at the cost of quality.)
+(It does want to go fast, but only "right now", and at the cost of quality.)

+Is that good enough?

-# But before... what is your goal?
+# Don't forget your end goal

 > Our goal is to deliver *quality* software **fast, consistently**.